ractivejs/ractivejs.github.io/docs/tutorials/components.md

 >
 > Child instances can be attached in `prepend`, `insertAt`, or `append` (the default) mode.
 Ractive.js will try to find a matching anchor for each child starting with the first.
 If there aren't enough anchors, some instances will not be rendered.
 Each time a child is attached or detached, Ractive.js will adjust any affected anchors so all instances that can be rendered are rendered.
 >
 > Each anchor has its own list of children associated with it, which is what the attachment modes are referreing to - `prepend` will insert a child at the front, `append` at the end, and `insertAt` at the specified index.
-The list of children for a particular anchor, say `<#main />`, os kept up to date in an observable way so that you can automatically generate anchors as components are attached using `{{#each @.children.byName.main}}<#main />{{/each}}`.
+The list of children for a particular anchor, say `<#main />`, is kept up to date in an observable way so that you can automatically generate anchors as components are attached using `{{#each @.children.byName.main}}<#main />{{/each}}`.
 >
 > An anchored attached child is effectively a component that the host instance doesn't control.